krixik-ai/krixik-docs/docs/system/pipeline_creation/create_pipeline.md

 ### A Single-Module Pipeline

 Let's use the `.create_pipeline` method to create a single-module pipeline.
-We'll use the [`parser module`](../../modules/ai_model_modules/parser_module.md), which divides input text files into shorter snippets.
+We'll use the [`parser`](../../modules/ai_model_modules/parser_module.md) module, which divides input text files into shorter snippets.

 ```python